Critical Budget Choices Ahead for AK Lawmakers

 Crude Oil Price

-Light Snow Fog/Mist and 33 F at Juneau, Juneau International Airport, AK
+Light Rain and 46 F at Juneau, Juneau International Airport, AK